doublesecretagency/craft-googlemaps/docs/models/address-model.md

 ### `isEmpty()`

-_bool_ - Returns whether _all_ of the non-coordinate address fields are empty, or whether they contain any data at all.
+_bool_ - Returns whether _all_ the non-coordinate address fields are empty, or whether they contain any data at all.
 Specifically looks to see if data exists in any of the following subfields:

  - `street1`
  - `street2`